-• Azul Zing Builds of OpenJDK, version 24.08 introduced the new using ProfileName as the name for the profile log.
-More info is provided in readynow-orchestrator-jvm-options.
+• Azul Zing Builds of OpenJDK, version 24.08 introduced the new

 -XX:ProfileName=<name> option that allows a JVM instance to specify a profile name to Optimizer Hub.
 This name allows multiple JVM instances that use the same profile name to share the Optimizer Hub functionality, such as the use of ReadyNow Orchestrator profiles and Cloud Native Compiler caching.